 ice axe (70 cm length is ok)

-medium or heavy duty climbing boots
+heavy duty climbing boots

 12 point crampons (reasonably sharp)